Short-term Study Abroad Opportunities

 Who is eligible?

-Participation is open to Child and Adolescent Development majors who have successfully completed an undergraduate child development course or other majors with consent of instructor.
+Participation is open to Child and Adolescent Development majors and minors who have successfully completed an undergraduate child development course or other majors with consent of instructor and department.

 What do students do while abroad?